MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-supported-config.md

 ## Shielded VMs and Encryption Supported VMs

-- Shielded VMs are not supported in Remote Desktop Services VDI
+- Shielded VMs aren't supported in Remote Desktop Services VDI

 For leveraging Encryption Supported VMs:
 - Use an unmanaged collection and a provisioning technology outside of the Remote Desktop Services collection creation process to provision the virtual machines.
-- User Profile Disks are not supported as they rely on differential disks
+- User Profile Disks aren't supported as they rely on differential disks